zzt93/syncer/README.md

     - Other event type, keep it.
 - DRDS:
   - Same config as MySQL, but need to connect directly to RDS's MySQL because DRDS not support binlog dump
-  - Remember to fetch partition key in `rowName`
+  - Remember to fetch partition key in `fields`

 - Remember where we leave last time by writing file/position of binlog/oplog, and resume from there so as to avoid any data loss
   - More than once (at-least-once): we can ensure the at least once semantics now, so you need to make sure your `SyncData`